Kronos-Integration/service/README.md

 ## defineServiceConsumerProperties

-assign services based on a configuration
+Assign services based on a configuration

 ### Parameters